celestiaorg/docs/developers/bubs-testnet.md

 ---
 description: The first testnet built with OP Stack and Celestia.
+next:
+  text: "Deploy a smart contract on Bubs testnet"
+  link: "/developers/deploy-on-bubs"
 ---

 # Bubs testnet

 ![Bubs testnet](/img/Celestia_Bubs_Testnet.jpg)

-[Bubs Testnet](https://bubs-sepolia.hub.caldera.xyz/) is a fresh offering from [Caldera](https://caldera.xyz) with support from Celestia Labs, built with OP Stack and Celestia, and is dedicated to providing developers with an EVM-compatible execution layer to deploy their EVM applications on.
+[Bubs Testnet](https://bubs-sepolia.hub.caldera.xyz/) is a the first OP Stack testnet with Celestia underneath hosted by [Caldera](https://caldera.xyz) with support from Celestia Labs.
+Bubs is dedicated to providing developers with an EVM-compatible execution layer to deploy their EVM applications on.

 ## Built with the OP Stack and Celestia